sethblocks/Chrome-Customizer/README.md

-# Chrome-Customizer
+# Chrome Customizer
-A chrome extension that allows websites to easily be customized!
+A Chrome extension that allows websites to easily be customized!

+2-5-23
+Work in Progress.
+Will release later today